exercism/v3/languages/common-lisp/exercises/concept/lillys-lasagna/.docs/introduction.md

 ## functions

-Common Lisp provides the `defun` expression to allow one to create global functions.

 To define a global function in Common Lisp one uses the `defun` expression.
-This expression takes as its first argument a list or parameters (and empty list of the function has no parameters).
+This expression takes as its first argument a list of parameters (and empty list means the function has no parameters).
 This is followed by an optional documentation string (see below), then zero or more expressions which make up the "body" of the function.

 Functions may have zero or more parameters.